 Participants can present their research work either as a talk or poster at SCCS-Bengaluru 2018.
 These guidelines are to help participants submit abstract for either presentations.
 Presentations of completed as well as work in progress, and from economic and social as well as biological aspects of conservation, will be welcome.
-Abstract submission opens on April 6, 2018 and closes on April 25th, 2018 (1800h IST).
+Abstract submission opens on April 6, 2018 and closes on April 25th, 2018 (1700h IST), extended to May 8th (1700 IST) 2018.
 You need to first register on the webiste before you can submit an abstract.
 Decisions regarding abstracts will be communicated to participants by May-end at the latest.

 Your abstract submission should include text and a visual component (a single image file which could include graphs/tables/maps/figures/illustrations/flow charts/photographs and/or other visual elements that complement the text).

 The guidelines to submit your abstract are highlighted below and example abstracts from previous conferences have been listed at the end.

 Please read each section carefully.

 Your abstract should be organized in the following eight sections.
 There are detailed guidelines and explanations for each section below, please read through these carefully to ensure that you properly utilize the word limit and give an adequate description of your work.
 Recognising that conservation research and practice cover a diversity of disciplines and involve different types of data collection methods and interpretation we have attempted to use a broad template to help you submit your abstract.
 If you have any difficulty organising your abstract in the format below or would like any clarifications please write to us at firstname.lastname@example.org at least two weeks before the abstract submission deadline.